Cars brands and logos that start with H

 Haima Logo

-In 1992 Hainan Mazda Motor was established in Haikou, Hainan, China, which was a joint venture between the provincial government of Hainan and the Mazda automobile brand.
-Its mission was to develop parts for Mazda sold on the Chinese market.
-In 2006 Mazda sold its stake to FAW Group, making the brand a subsidiary of the latter.
-Despite completing the contract with the Japanese company, the transfer of technology continues, but without the right to use the brand.
-The brand name itself results from the merger of parts of the two names, the province, and the car brand.
+In 1992, in Haikou City (Hainan, China), Hainan Mazda Motor Company was a joint venture between the government of Hainan province and the Mazda automobile brand.
+Its mission was to develop parts for Mazda sold in the Chinese market.
+In 2006, Mazda sold its stake in FAW Group, making FAW Group a subsidiary.
+Despite completing the contract with the Japanese company, the technology transfer continues without the right to use the brand.
+The brand name itself combines elements of two names: a province and a car brand.

 Hawtai